About Lindy hop

-The Lindy Hop (or Lindy) is a partner dance that originated in 1920’s and 30’s Harlem, New York.
-The Dance itself consists of both 8 and 6 count steps and it includes footwork borrowed from the Charleston, Black Bottom and Tap.
+The Lindy Hop (or Lindy) is a partner dance that originated in 1920's and 30's Harlem, New York.
+The Dance itself consists of both 8 and 6 count steps and it includes footwork influenced by Charleston, Black Bottom and Tap.

-The dance can be wild and spontaneous, with frenzied kicks and body movements, or it can be cool and sophisticated.
+The dance can be wild and spontaneous, with fast kicks and body movements, or it can be smooth and sophisticated.
 The most important aspects of it are that it is danced with your partner, to the music, and that you enjoy it!

-The Lindy Hop is considered a cultural phenomenon that broke through the race barrier when segregation was still the norm..
-Although the lineage and history of Lindy may be muddled, it is certain that it was born from the blending of African rhythms and movements with European structured dance – most notably influenced by a Senegalese tribal dance blended with European Ballroom structure.
+The Lindy Hop is considered a cultural phenomenon that broke through the race barrier when segregation was still the norm.
+Although the lineage and history of Lindy may be muddled, it is certain that it was born from the blending of African rhythms and movements with European structured dance.

 The Savoy Ballroom